5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 ## Tools and prerequisites
 - Working Internet Connection
 - Downlaod and install [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig/releases)

 ## How-to
+:Warning:

+When updating OpenCore from version ≤ 0.6.5, disabling `Bootstrap` is mandatory prior to updating OpenCore, to avoid CMOS issue:

+- Disable `BootProtect` (set it to `None`)
+- Reboot
+- Reset NVRAM and then update OpenCore.
+More details [**here**](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6).

+My suggestion: don't use Bootstrap unless you really have to (for example, if you have Windows and macOS installed on the same disk, like Laptops often do).

 ### Updating your `config.plist`
 1. Run OCAT, check for Updates (Globe Icon)